pocomane/brewed-in-the-apocalypse/bita.md

 bla bla
 Build a bigger world through play ???
-Sometimes, reflect a question back upon the player ???
+Sometimes, reflect a question back upon the protagonist ???
 Look at your NPCs and ideas through crosshairs ???
 Give to every character the chance to shine ?? bla bla